OpenFreeEnergy/gufe/docs/how-tos/custom_quantities.rst

 How to define a custom ``GufeQuantity``
 =======================================

-:class:`.GufeQuantity`` is compatible with both pydantic serialization and openff.
+:class:`gufe.settings.typing.GufeQuantity` is compatible with both pydantic serialization and openff.

-See :class:`.settings.typing` for quantities included in gufe.
+See :class:`gufe.settings.typing` for quantities included in gufe.

 To make your own: